traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 ---
 title: "QGIS isochrones using TravelTime | Reference Manual"
-description: "This reference manual covers all features of the TravelTime platform plugin for QGIS."
+description: "This reference manual covers all features of the TravelTime plugin for QGIS."
 ---

 # Reference manual ![](../travel_time_platform_plugin/resources/icon.png)

-This reference manual covers all features of the TravelTime platform plugin for QGIS.
+This reference manual covers all features of the TravelTime plugin for QGIS.

 For an introduction about how to use it, you may prefer to have a look at the tutorials first.

-To learn more about TravelTime platform and to discuss commercial licences visit [our website](http://traveltimeplatform.com).
+To learn more about TravelTime and to discuss commercial licences visit [our website](https://traveltime.com/).

 ## Installation